 TO LIVE AND WORK IN THE EU

-The Brexit process has completely ended on 30 June 2021 once the grace period ended.
+The Brexit process has ended on 30 June 2021 once the grace period ended.

-The deadline for making applications under the EU Settlement Scheme was 30 June 2021.
+The deadline for making applications under the EU Settlement Scheme was 30 June 2021 but some people can still make late EUSS applications.

 As of 1st of July 2021 there are new rules for EU citizens living in the UK and for those who wish to come to the UK to live, study or work here.

-The deadline for making applications under the EU Settlement Scheme was 30 June 2021.
+The deadline for making applications under the EU Settlement Scheme was 30 June 2021 but some people can still make late EUSS applications.

 As of 1st of July 2021 there are new rules for EU citizens living in the UK and for those who wish to come to the UK to live, study or work here.